Selma Cloverleafs (1928–1962): 1957 to 1962: Three Alabama–Florida League championships

 The Selma Cloverleafs returned to minor league play in 1957.
 Selma became a New York Giants minor league affiliate, and joined as members of the six-team Class D level Alabama–Florida League.
 The Salem franchise replaced the Crestview Braves team in the league.
 Salem joined with the Fort Walton Beach Jets (Washington Senators affiliate), Graceville Oilers (Cincinnati Redlegs), Montgomery Rebels (Detroit Tigers), Panama City Fliers and Pensacola Dons teams in beginning league play on April 25, 1957.

 At age 34, Buddy Kerr was hired to manage Selma in 1957 one year after making his managerial debut with the Cocoa Indians in 1956.
 Growing up in New York City, New York less than a mile from The Polo Grounds, Kerr became the starting shortstop for the New York Giants for seven seasons during his career and was a greatly supported by the Giants' owner Horace Stoneham.
 After his major league playing career ended, Kerr managed in the minor leagues for New York and San Francisco Giants affiliated teams through 1963.
 He then became scout for the San Francisco Giants in 1964 and signed John Montefusco among others.

 In their first season of play in the Alabama–Florida League, Selma ended the 1957 season in last place.
 The Cloverleafs ended their first season in the new league with a final record of 55–65.
-Ending the season in sixth place in the six-team league, the Cloverleafs were managed by Buddy Kerr and finished 13.0 games behind the first place Montgomery Rebels in the final regualr season standings.
+Ending the season in sixth place in the six-team league, the Cloverleafs were managed by Buddy Kerr and finished 13.0 games behind the first place Montgomery Rebels in the final regular season standings.
 With their sixth-place finish, Selma did not qualify for the four-team Alabama–Florida League playoffs.
 The playoffs ended in a tie between Graceville and Panama City after weather ended the series tied at 3 games each.

 In their second season, the Salem Cloverleafs became a Kansas City Athletics minor league affiliate went from last place to first place as the Cloverleafs won the 1958 Alabama–Florida League pennant.
 Led by manager Tommy Giordano, the Cloverleafs ended the regular season with a record of 71–49 and in first place, finishing percentage points ahead of the second place Columbus Foxes (74–52) in the final standings.
 After winning the league pennant, Selma qualified for the four-team playoffs and subsequently defeated the Pensacola Dons 3 games to 2 in the first round.
 In the Alabama–Florida League championship series, Selma lost 4 games to 1 to the Dothan Cardinals, who had finished in fourth place in the regular season standings.
 Selma pitcher Tom Kelleher was the co-league leader with 20 wins and teammate Frank Roland had a 2.10 ERA, the best in the Alabama–Florida League.